 The benefit of setting these expectations ahead of the cloud migration plan is that it can lead to a frank discussion with your cloud migration partner about whether your expectations are reasonable.

 Also, without these goals, you give yourself a false sense of control and can end up wasting a lot of time and money on changes that don’t really improve performance.

 Execute Cloud Migration

-Once you have a solid strategy in place, execute your cloud migration as planned.
+Once you have a solid on premise to cloud migration strategies in place, execute your cloud migration as planned.
 Don’t migrate everything at the same time—it’s best to start with a small set of data or applications as a test, then work your way to the other aspects of your business.
 Be prepared to make adjustments along the way.

-After you finish migrating everything you need to the cloud, all that’s left is to perform regular checks to ensure that everything is complete and updated and that your KPIs are being reached.
+After you getting everything you need migrated to the cloud, all that’s left is to perform regular checks to ensure that everything is complete and updated and that your KPIs are being reached.

 Move to the Cloud With SAP Business One

 Many small businesses use ERP systems to migrate to the cloud and integrate processes and data.
 With this software like SAP Business One, you can streamline every aspect of your business in one platform, increasing transparency, productivity, and scalability throughout.
 Ask us how you can move to the cloud with SAP Business One today!